 5. Periodically Get Kidney Exams

 Kidney disease is also called the “silent killer”, as sufferers may lose kidney function before symptoms appear.
 To avoid this, you need to have frequent kidney checkups.
-If you have kidney problems, then you should not ignore them all.
+If you have signs of kidney problems, then you should not ignore them all.

 6. Check your Blood Pressure